JBurlison/Pandaros.Settlers/README.md

 |Shield|30|40|50|60|

 ## Weapons!
-Once crafted YOU and your colonists can wield weapons!
-Weapons can be used by you, your knights or your colonists during call to arms.
+Once crafted weapons can be used by you, your knights or your colonists during call to arms.

 #### Damage:
 ||Copper|Bronze|Iron|Steel|